steve-haar/movie-magic/README.md

 This repository was bootstrapped with [Code Shaper](https://code-shaper.dev).

-It shows how Code Shaper can be used to create applications and services more efficiently compared to coding from scratch.
-We have provided sample applications using the following frameworks:
+It shows how Code Shaper can be used to create applications and services more efficiently.
+We have provided sample applications using the following
+frameworks:

 1. [React](https://reactjs.org/)
 2. [Next.js](https://nextjs.org/)